The Computer Program

 How the Program Works

 CoEd establishes Computer Centers in middle schools throughout the Western Highlands, providing young people with access to state-of-the-art technology.
 Each school community partners with CoEd to renovate or prepare a classroom to be a fully functioning Computer Center, with proper security, wiring, ventilation, and lighting.
 All equipment is purchased in-country (to secure the lowest possible price and contribute to the local economy) and installed once the space is ready.
 A typical Computer Center houses 12-30 current-model PCs or 27-42 current-model laptops.

 Students receive at least 60 minutes of hands-on computer instruction per week.
 They learn typing and web navigation as well as the Microsoft Office Suite; develop basic programming skills with Scratch programming; and explore the outside world through RACHEL, a portable server that stores vast amounts of educational content offline.

-All Computer Center students follow a standard, proven curriculum, based on the Internet and Computing Core Certification Global Standard 4 (IC3 GS4), an internationally-recognized leader in K-12 computer education.
+All Computer Center students follow a standard, proven curriculum, based on the Internet and Computing Core Certification Global Standard 4 (IC3 GS4), an internationally-respected computer certification—and aligned with Guatemala’s national curriculum.
 The course of study consists of 100 lessons spread over a student’s three-year middle school education.
 At the end of each unit, students complete standardized evaluations that assess their progress.